 /* filename: App.js */ import { DndProvider } from "react-dnd"; import {HTML5Backend} from "react-dnd-html5-backend"; function App() { ... return ( <main className="App"> ... <DndProvider backend={HTML5Backend}> <ImageList images={images} moveImage={moveImage}/> <DndProvider> </main> ); }

-Next, import the DNDProvider
+Next, import DNDProvider

 and initialize it with the backend